-During the end of 2015, the proposal of an IEF Fundraising Dinner was being planned and organised by both trustees and the Executive Board of the International Egg Commission.
-This event was held during the International Egg Commission's Business Conference in Warsaw, Poland on Tuesday 5th April 2016.
+The first IEF Fundraising Dinner was held during the International Egg Commission's Business Conference in Warsaw, Poland on Tuesday 5th April 2016.
 The event was being held to increase awareness of the IEF amongst the conference delegates and to raise funds specifically for the Heart for Africa Project Canaan programme.

 Keynote speaker Mrs Janine Maxwell, author and co-founder of Heart for Africa, shared with guests her inspirational story and thanked the international egg community for their support.
-Close to 60 guests attended the intimate event, raising more than 30,000 euros through donations and an auction on the evening, as well as a silent auction that had been running throughout the International Egg Commission conference.
+Close to 60 guests attended the intimate event, raising more than 30,000 euros through donations and an auction on the evening.